ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 - : unit = ()
 ```

-`List.iter` is in fact what you should think about using first every
+In fact, `List.iter` is what you should think about using first every
-time your cerebellum suggests you use a for loop.
+time your cerebellum suggests you use a `for` loop.

 If you want to *transform* each element separately in the list - for
 example, doubling each element in the list - then use `List.map`.